judycodes/increadible/readme.md

 #### _What would you do differently?_
 - Allotted more time for research and exploring new tools for the development of this project

-- Planned for breaking out my React code into more components
+- Break out my React code into more components

+#### _What would you add to improve this application?_

+- Tags and or notebooks to categorize lists of reflections

+- Allow users to upload files, images, and other media related to their reflection

+- Allow users to make their reflections private or public

+- Add more frontend styling, like animations

 ---